 To get a place at a special school, your child will usually need an EHC plan.

-As part of an EHC plan, you have the right to tell your council what school you'd like your child to go to.
+As part of an EHC plan, you have the right to tell your local council what type of school you'd like your child to go to, or name a particular school you prefer.

-The council can only refuse this if they think there's a clear reason why the school is unsuitable.
+The council can only refuse this if there's a clear reason why the school is unsuitable.

 Getting support for your child can be a long and complicated process.